balderdashy/sails-docs/getting-started/getting-started.md

 # Getting Started

-This guide covers getting up and running with ![Sails][WhatIsSails].
+This guide covers getting up and running with [Sails](./WhatIsSails.md "What is Sails?").

 After reading this guide, you will know: